nopslip/generate-merkle-tree/README.md

-# Generate Merkle tree from CSV & write leaves & proofs to JSON file
+# Generate Merkle Tree from CSV & write proofs to JSON file

-1) Create random/test/sample data & write to csv
-2) And/or generate merkle tree for token distribution & write to JSON file
+This script can be used to iterate though lines of a CSV file (like a token distribution list) and generate a merkle tree from the lines in the file.

 #### Setup
 Install packages
 `npm install`

-#### 1) run generate_sample_dist.js & write random data to csv
+#### 1) run generate_sample_dist.js & write random data to csv (optional)

 1) Set the number of nodes you want in your distribution by adjusting the `line_count` in generate_sample_dist.js: